teambit/docs/docs/my-account.md

 - Delete your account
   > Deleting your account is possible only if you are not an admin on any organization.

-## Change Organization Settings
+## Organization settings

 To view an organization, select the organization from the avatar's drop-down list.
 An organization's admin can:

 - Click on the edit button to change the organization's image, name, homepage, or description.
-- Click on the Settings button to edit the organization's members and billing.
+- Click on the Settings button to edit the organization's members, billing and integrations.

 ## Organization Billing